Registering A Vehicle In Sri Lanka: Process & Requirements

 - License plates are issued

-We have more information available on the topic of shipping a car to Sri Lanka on our international transport page.
-If you want an estimate of the shipping costs, or are curious about the limitations on vehicle imports, it’s a great resource to visit!
+We have more information available on the topic of moving on our international page.
+If you want an estimate of the costs or are curious about the limitations on imports, it’s a great resource to visit!

-Driving in Sri Lanka is a topic you should know something about before trying it for the first time.
+Driving there is a topic you should know something about before trying it for the first time.
 In this section, we explain some of the reasons why and what to watch out for on the roads.

-Sri Lanka is not a dangerous country to drive in necessarily, but it does require some extra attention and erring on the side of caution.
-It is a much different experience that driving in the U.S. or more populated areas of Europe.
+It is not a dangerous country to drive in necessarily, but it does require some extra attention and erring on the side of caution.
+It is a much different experience than driving in the U.S. or more populated areas of Europe.

-Motor vehicle drive on the left side of the road in Sri Lanka and they share the road with more than just other vehicles.
+Vehicles drive on the left side of the road and they share the road with more than just other autos.
 You may encounter everything from bicycles to pedestrians to animals on the narrow roads in parts of Sri Lanka.
 Because this is the case, it’s very important to take things slow and cautiously, especially as you’re getting used to driving.

-The buses in Sri Lanka are known to be a bit of a hectic experience, both for passengers as well as the pedestrians and drivers near them on the roads.
+The buses there are known to be a bit of a hectic experience, both for passengers as well as the pedestrians and drivers near them on the roads.
 Be very cautious driving around them.

 Department of Motor Traffic - The site map for the Department of Motor Traffic has a host of links and resources that are helpful.
 Everything is covered here, from initial vehicle registration to getting a license and the forms you’ll need to do both.

-Sri Lanka Vehicle Customs - The Motor Vehicle Unit of Sri Lanka Customs explains some of the important details, documents, and procedures you’ll want to be familiar with before importing a vehicle.
+Vehicle Customs - The Motor Vehicle Unit of Sri Lanka Customs explains some of the important details, documents, and procedures you’ll want to be familiar with before importing.
 A very good resource that answers many commonly asked questions.

-Are you planning to ship a vehicle to Sri Lanka or curious about how it works?
+Are you planning to move to Sri Lanka or curious about how it works?
 Give us a call today at 1-888-230-9116 or shoot us an email and we’ll be happy to answer your questions!
 All inquiries qualify for a FREE price quote—no obligation required!